-Bees and bee themed crafts are a fun activity for people of all ages.
+Bee themed crafts are a fun activity for people of all ages.
 There are many aspects of bee life that can be admired.
 It is no wonder that bee crafts are such a hit.
-In this article we are exploring how to make a bee themed terra cotta candy dish.
+In this article we are exploring how to make a honey bee clay pot candy jar.
 Only a few materials are required and most are easy to find at local craft shops or garden centers.

 On of the most interesting aspects of this project is the adaptability.
 The options are endless.
 You can choose to use a different shape or size glass bowl for the “bowl part”.
 But, be sure that the base of the glass can sit firmly on the bottom of the clay pot.

 May contain affiliate links.
 Read my privacy and affiliate disclosure policy for more info.